Billy Gibbons: Guitars

-Gibbons' primarily plays Gibson guitars.
+Gibbons primarily plays Gibson guitars.
 His first guitar was a sunburst 1962 Gibson Melody Maker.
 In 1968, Gibbons acquired a sunburst 1959 Gibson Les Paul Standard guitar from a farmer in Houston, Texas, for $250.
-The guitar was named Pearly Gates, a name taken from the dangerous-to-drive rolling-wreck auto that he sold to buy the guitar.
+The guitar was named Pearly Gates, a name taken from the dangerous-to-drive "rolling-wreck" automobile that he sold to buy the guitar.
 The guitar has become the foundation/benchmark of every ZZ Top album since the group formed in 1969.

 Gibbons also plays Fender guitars.
 During his stint in the Moving Sidewalks, Gibbons used a white 1963 Fender Jazzmaster and Fender Esquire.
 He has also used an extremely rare "Gretsch Jupiter Thunderbird" given to him by Bo Diddley.
 The use of this guitar (beginning with the 2003 ZZ Top album Mescalero) inspired a signature production model, the Gretsch Billy-Bo Jupiter Thunderbird.
 For Mescalero, Gibbons also relied heavily on Ulrich Teuffel's futuristic Birdfish guitar, saying it was second only to Pearly Gates.
 According to Gibbons, "It really shines on Mescalero because of that dirty, raunchy tone.
 I defy any other instrument, besides these odd-ball things, to get that crazy."
 Gibbons recorded Eliminator using a Dean ML guitar.

 For the music video for the 1983 single "Legs", Gibbons and Hill used matching spinning sheepskin fur guitars made by Dean Zelinsky of Dean Guitars.
 The guitars are attached to the belt buckles with a rotary electrical contact and strap mount, allowing them to spin.
 Gibbons credited the spinning idea to Moving Sidewalks bassist Don Summers.

 Gibbons worked with Thomas Nilsen of Cream T Pickups to create the BFG Banger humbucker pickup.
-At the 2010 Winter NAMM show, Dunlop Manufacturing and Gibbons unveiled a new line of guitar accessories, Rev. Willy's.
+At the January 2010 NAMM Show, Dunlop Manufacturing and Gibbons unveiled a new line of guitar accessories, Rev. Willy's.
 These include Gibbons inspired picks, strings, and slides.

 Strings

-Gibbons notably uses strings in an extra light gauge of .07-.09-.11-.20-.30-.38 on his guitars and has a signature set manufactured and sold by Dunlop known as "Rev. Willy's Mexican Lottery Brand".
+Gibbons notably uses strings in an extra light gauge of .007-.009-.011-.020-.030-.038 on his guitars and has a signature set manufactured and sold by Dunlop known as "Rev. Willy's Mexican Lottery Brand".
 The company also manufactures other gauges of these strings.

-Originally a user of heavy gauge strings in ZZ Top's earliest days, Gibbons switched to light strings after playing a show with B.B.
-King.
+Originally a user of heavy gauge strings in ZZ Top's earliest days, Gibbons switched to light strings after playing a show with B. B. King.
 King asked to play Gibbons' guitar, which he gladly obliged.
 After playing it, King noticed the heavy strings, handed the guitar back to Gibbons and asked, "Why you working so hard?".
 Gibbons had assumed that the classic blues sound came from playing heavy gauge strings, but King told him otherwise and advised him to put light gauge strings on his guitar instead.